Twangville

 I’ve got some catching up to do.
 A heavy travel schedule has kept me from my monthly playlist duties.
 Don’t get me wrong, I’ve had the pleasure to visit some impressive places.
 Even better, I’ve had plenty of great new music to keep me company along the way.
 Well, it’s time to make up for […]

-Filed Under: Americana, Downloads, Indie, Playlists, Pop, Reviews, Rock, Streams Tagged With: Chuck Prophet, Don McGlashan, Ed O'Brien, Glen Hansard, Johnny Marr, KT Tunstall, Marketa Irglova, Matt the Electrician, Mike Gent, Radiohead, Swell Season, Wilco, Will Hoge
+Filed Under: Americana, Downloads, Indie, Playlists, Pop, Reviews, Rock, Streams Tagged With: Chuck Prophet, Don McGlashan, Ed O'Brien, Glen Hansard, Johnny Marr, KT Tunstall, Marketa Irglova, Matt the Electrician, Mike Gent, Radiohead, The Swell Season, Wilco, Will Hoge

 Welcome Back Will Hoge!